srinijadharani/srinijadharani/README.md

 ### Hi there 👋

+Most of my repositories will be about <i>ML, DS and Web Development</i>.
+Feel free to explore!

 <!--
 **srinijadharani/srinijadharani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.